accessibilitywars/zaw2/content/builds/cele-alac-paragon.md

 {{ trait(id="2399") }} and {{ skill(id="77114") }} provides a solid AOE defiance break, (eg. shields on CA) such that you will rarely require anything else.
 Additional options are listed here for posterity:

-* You may carry off-hand mace or shield for additional hard CC.
+* You may carry off-hand mace, dagger or shield for additional hard CC.
-* Take dagger if you require a boon strip.
+* Take off-hand dagger if you require a boon strip.
 * Other utilities with defiance breaks may be picked with caution.

+## Latest patch changes

+* The new changes to dagger allows it to be used for both boon-strip and CC.
+* Sword no longer scales more towards condi but the build still retains its high damage floor.